Updated: Dec 22, 2022

 How Can Drivers Stay Away From Pedestrian Accidents?

-Always keep a lookout for pedestrians and remember that everyone is responsible for their own safety.
+Always look for pedestrians and remember that everyone is responsible for their safety.

-Use additional caution and slow down when driving in the dark, severe weather, or other difficult-to-see situations.
+Use additional caution and slow down when driving in dark, in severe weather, or in other difficult-to-see situations.

 Even if you don't spot a pedestrian immediately, be ready to stop when turning or approaching a crosswalk.

 Give way to pedestrians in crosswalks.